tetmon/tetmon.github.io/posts/our-obsession-with-security.md

 ---
-title: 'Our Obsession with Security'
+title: Our Obsession with Security
-date: '2024-01-10'
+date: 2024-01-10
-author: 'Chris Forno'
+author: Chris Forno
 ---

 We already talked about our biggest security advantage in [The Benefits of SaaS without the Downsides](the-benefits-of-sass-without-the-downsides).
 But we didn’t stop there.